Jasminedm/weather-api-bootcamp/README.md

 <hr>
 While designing this I learned how to use an api and understand it documentation.
 This project can be improved and become more accurate if I go back to understand the documentation and allow it to take in the country as well as the city.

-Skills:  JS / HTML / CSS
+Skills:  JS / HTML / CSS / API